Skip to main content

 Autism Spectrum Disorder (ASD)

-An diagnostic assessment for Autism Spectrum Disorder (ASD) is appropriate for young children, adolescents or adults with marked difficulties with social-emotional reciprocity, nonverbal communicative behaviours, and the development and maintenance of relationships.
+Adults with marked difficulties with social-emotional reciprocity, nonverbal communicative behaviours, and the development and maintenance of relationships.
 As well as restricted repetitive behaviours including stereotyped motor movements, insistence on sameness, restricted interests, or hyper/hyperreactivity to sensory input.

 This assessment includes: